j0hax/j0hax.github.io/content/CV/index.md

 {{< cvEntry position="Linux consultant and trainer" employer="B1 Systems GmbH" from="2026-04-01" >}}

-Consultant and infrastructure engineer specializing in enterprise Linux platforms and open-source technologies with a focus on digital sovereignty.
-Work with public sector and commercial customers across Germany and the European Union, designing and implementing Linux infrastructure for deployments ranging from several hundred managed systems to large enterprise environments.
+Consultant specializing in enterprise Linux platforms and open-source technologies with a focus on digital sovereignty.
+Work with public sector and commercial customers across Germany and the European Union, implementing new and improving upon existing Linux infrastructure.

 ### Projects